 My debut novel releases with LPC Books in September 2017.
 You can preorder Still Waters on Amazon or attend one of my upcoming signings and support local, independent booksellers and libraries.

 I prefer romance, women’s or general fiction (especially southern), YA, flash or short stories, and articles about almost anything (but especially the cross-section of motherhood and faith).
 I publish and critique from a Christian worldview, so while I am fairly open minded, I am not interested in working with erotica, extreme profanity, or horror.
 I do read speculative (fantasy, sci-fi, dystopian) fiction, but that genre is not my specialty.
 (Check out Splickety Publishing for great spec editors.)

 Services are based on time.
 No one wants to waste time–or money.
 Your time is valuable, and so is mine.

 *Conference discount available.
 Please reference the conference in your email.

 Email me email@example.com for a free quote.
 If you’ve bought my book, you’ll get a free 15-minute phone consult as well.
 Just send me a copy of the receipt.

 Will I edit too?

-I can and will, but that’s a different package we can discuss after your coaching session.
+I can and will, but that’s a different package.
 You can review my basic editing rates here.